 British Columbia (B.C.) is a natural place to start a business or expand existing operations.

-Our stable, welcoming government has streamlined regulations and a competitive, pro-business tax system that makes it easy to get started and keep growing.
+B.C.’s stable, welcoming government has streamlined regulations and a competitive, pro-business tax system that makes it easy to get started and keep growing.
 Combined with a top-ranked quality of life and a diverse, skilled workforce, B.C. is a prime location for your business.

-B.C. attracts global investment with its business-friendly environment, trade opportunities, high credit ratings, and low electricity rates.
+B.C. attracts global investment with its business-friendly environment, trade opportunities, high credit ratings and low electricity rates.

 Canada has free trade agreements with more than 50 international markets representing nearly two-thirds of global GDP.